MB-Team-THI/conditioned-vehicle-motion-diffusion/README.md

 ### 2. Get data
 The official implementation was tested on the highD dataset.
 However, also other publicly available datasets can be used.

+NOTE: Please be aware that the data examples in this repository are not taken from the highD or and other dataset.
+Instead, they are computer-generated for illustrative purposes.
+The features may not necessarily reflect actual, natural vehicle behavior.

 <details>
   <summary><b>highD</b></summary>